Posts Tagged ‘coffee’

 In the wooden, soothing atmosphere of Notes, it is ever so tempting to go beyond the usual cappuccino or flat white.
-On the slate board the words Macchiato and Piccolo trigger curiosity.
-The fist one is an espresso, extremely strong, almost bitter, just tinted with milk.
-The second, below works the other way round: to warm milk is added just a little espresso.
+On the slate board the word Piccolo triggers curiosity.
+To warm milk is added just a little espresso.
 So different from a latte (larger, more watery) or a cappuccino (different proportions, more froth).
 Much more character, more balanced, caramel hints.
-Try their with their cinnamon banana bread…
+Try this with their cinnamon banana bread…

 36 Wellington St

 Shiny machines that look right out of a secret lab, soft shhhh-shhhh song when they come to life, purring when they grind the coffee, wonderful aroma when the latter is then freshly brewed.
 Simple decoration with modern lines, touches of colour here and there, blue cups that make you feel like sitting in front of a lagoon, delicious cakes forcing you to stand way too long at the counter when you had decided you just wanted a drink to warm you up.
 I can tell you in advance they will win – you might as well give up straight away.
 Why do I love the place so much?
 Because the espresso is extra strong and just one will keep you awake all day.
 Trust me – you will thank me beginning of January.

 On Saturdays, you can even train to be a barrista – drop them a line!